juanbelieni/juanbelieni.github.io/content/events/ml4good-colombia-2025/index.md

 - machine learning
 ---

-[ML4Good Colombia 2025](https://ml4good.org) was a bootcamp focused on AI Safety upskilling, where I participated as a teaching assistant.
+[ML4Good](https://ml4good.org) is a bootcamp focused on AI Safety upskilling, including workshops on interpretability, alignment and governance of artificial intelligence.
+In this edition, I participated as a teaching assistant.